MarcusTTran/SudokuWordGame_CMPT276/Requirments.md

 4. <i>After setting the words, the Teacher is shown a confirmation dialog to build the custom puzzle.</i>
    <br>

-- <b>To Be Implemented: </b> In the main menu screen of the app, when the user clicks on the “new game” button, they will be taken to an options page where they can choose the difficulty of the puzzles as well as a “custom” difficulty where they can create sudoku puzzles of size 4x4 and 6x6.
+- <b>{+IMPLEMENTED: +}</b>  In the main menu screen of the app, when the user clicks on the “new game” button, they will be taken to an options page where they can choose the difficulty of the puzzles as well as a “custom” difficulty where they can create sudoku puzzles of size 4x4 and 6x6.

 <img src="https://i.imgur.com/jfoLga8.jpg"  width="24%">
 <img src="https://i.imgur.com/TotOYKH.jpg"  width="24%">